CatherineZM/CookPad/README.md

         "imageUrl": "recipeimageUrl", // this is obtained from cloudinary.uploader.upload "imageId": "recipeimageId", // this is obtained from cloudinary.uploader.upload }
+returns the created recipe document
 ```

 #### Getting all recipes
 ```
 GET '/api/recipes'
+returns a list of recipe document
 ```

 #### Getting one recipe
 ```
 GET '/api/recipes/:rid'
+returns the specified recipe document
 ```

 #### Deleting recipe
 ```
 DELETE '/api/recipes/:rid'
+returns the deleted recipe document
 ```

 #### Updating recipe